rbisdorff/Digraph3/docSphinx/tutorial.rst

 On generating random linear voting profiles ...........................................

 By default, the :py:class:`votingProfiles.RandomLinearVotingProfile` class generates random linear voting profiles where every candidates has the same uniform probabilities to be ranked at a certain position by all the voters.
-The random linear ballots are indeed generating for each voter via a uniform shuffling of the list of candidates.
+For each voter's random linear ballot is indeed generated  via a uniform shuffling of the list of candidates.

 In reality, political election data appear quite different.
 There will usually be different favorite and marginal candidates for each political party.
 To simulate these aspects into our random generator, we are using two random exponentially distributed polls of the candidates and consider a bipartisan political landscape with a certain random balance (default theoretical party repartition = 0.50) between the two sets of potential party supporters (see :py:class:`votingProfiles.LinearVotingProfile` class).
 A certain theoretical proportion (default = 0.1) will not support any party.